 Gentleness is treating your partner in a respectful, kind, and compassionate way.
 It's recognizing your soulful connection and appreciating their inherent humanness.

 To be most affectionate, you have to know how your partner receives love best and do more of that.
 Is it a loving word, a thoughtful gesture, help around the house, or doing something special for them?
 The better you know what your partner enjoys, the more affectionate you can be.
-This Love Languages quiz can help you figure out how you and your partner can most effectively show your love to each other.
+The love languages quiz can help you figure out how you and your partner can most effectively show your love to each other.

+Gratitude is another key quality of a healthy relationship.
 We all take our partners for granted sometimes.
 If you can regularly remind yourself how lucky you are and how valuable your partner is, and tell them so, you will boost the happiness and longevity of your relationship.
 Partners who stay together appreciate each other and compliment each other.
-Recognize what your partner is doing and let them know that you're thankful for it.
+Recognize what your partner is doing, and let them know that you're thankful for it.

 Most of the time, people don't really understand us.
-Everyone has different opinions.
+Everyone has different opinions, and needing to always be right can negatively affect your relationship.
 Validating your partner shows them that you're on their side.
 When you understand and accept what they say, they feel fully seen, heard, and accepted.
 It's acknowledging what your partner is saying to you and showing them that you get them—you understand what they're saying and experiencing.
 When you validate, you accept.
 And when you accept, you show unconditional love, which is ultimately what keeps people and relationships together in the long run.